DO-178C: Committee organization

-The Model Based Development and Verification subgroup (SG4), was the largest of the working groups.
+The Model Based Development and Verification subgroup (SG4) was the largest of the working groups.
 All work is collected and coordinated via a web-site that is a collaborative work management mechanism.
 Working artifacts and draft documents were held in a restricted area available to group members only.

 The work was focused on bringing DO-178B/ED-12B up to date with respect to current software development practices, tools, and technologies.

 Software level

-The Software Level, also known as the Design Assurance Level (DAL) or Item Development Assurance Level (IDAL) as defined in ARP4754 (DO-178C only mentions IDAL as synonymous with Software Level), is determined from the safety assessment process and hazard analysis by examining the effects of a failure condition in the system.
+The Software Level, also known as the Development Assurance Level (DAL) or Item Development Assurance Level (IDAL) as defined in ARP4754 (DO-178C only mentions IDAL as synonymous with Software Level), is determined from the safety assessment process and hazard analysis by examining the effects of a failure condition in the system.
 The failure conditions are categorized by their effects on the aircraft, crew, and passengers.